Download App

 I sat on the couch and looked over the papers that were stacked upon each other on the coffee table.
 I liked to hoard documents, even if they were years old and unimportant.

 "Ugh!
 Why don't you clean out what's unimportant?
-Do you need all this?"
-She asked as she held up a random paper.
+Do you really need all this?"
+She asked as she held up a random piece of paper.

-"That paper showed a record of how much crops were shipped to Big Pebble Kingdom and how much of an income was collected back," I explained
+"That paper showed a record of how much crops were shipped to the Big Pebble Kingdom and how much of an income was collected back," I explained.

 "And you just proved my point of why all this is unimportant."
 She said

-"Whatever," she said and dropped the paper back on the table.
+"Whatever," she said, dropping the paper back on the table.

 I looked up as she stood above me.
-She looked so much like my mother that I almost hugged her.
-Her dark red hair shines so brightly like a ruby.
-She kept it in a bun near her nape but when we were younger, she would leave it loose, flowing around her shoulders.
-Her dark green eyes stared into my hazel ones.
+She looked so much like mother that I almost hugged her.
+Her dark red hair shined so brightly like a ruby.
+She kept it in a bun near her nape, but when we were younger, she would leave it loose, flowing around her shoulders.
+Her dark green eyes stared into my hazel eyes.
 Other than our eye and hair color, we could almost pass as twins.

-I noticed a few strands of her hair come loose.
+I noticed a few strands of her hair came loose.
 I stood and put them back into place.

 "Then why do it?
 Why take lives when you're supposed to protect them.?
 Tell me.
 I just want to understand!"
 She cried.